Protecting Your Most Valuable Teaching Tool: Your Voice!

 3. Practice Proper Breathing

 Use diaphragmatic breathing, which involves deep breathing from your abdomen.
-This technique supports your voice and reduces tension in your throat, helping you project more effectively.
+This technique supports and reduces tension in your throat, helping you project more effectively.

 4. Avoid Vocal Strain

-Consider using a microphone or amplifier if you need to raise your voice in a noisy classroom.
+Consider using a microphone or amplifier in a noisy classroom.
 Shouting or speaking too loudly can strain your vocal cords, leading to fatigue and potential damage.

 5. Take Vocal Breaks

-Your voice needs rest, just like the rest of your body.
-Schedule periods of silence during your day to give your voice a break, especially during long teaching days.
+Rest.
+Schedule periods of silence during your day to give your vocal cords a break, especially during long teaching days.

 6. Maintain Good Posture

 Good posture isn’t just about looking confident—it’s essential for vocal health.
-Stand or sit upright to allow for proper airflow and reduce tension, which helps your voice project more effectively with less effort.
+Stand or sit upright to allow for proper airflow and reduce tension, which helps you to project more effectively with less effort.

 7. Avoid Throat Clearing